USAA vs. GEICO Car Insurance

 | UBI satisfaction score (J.D.
 Power) | 679 out of 1,000 | 679 out of 1,000 | 646 out of 1,000 |

 Overall, customers are more satisfied with USAA’s customer service than with GEICO’s based on various industry studies and data.
-Here’s how the companies compare in various customer experience areas:
+Here’s how the companies compare:

 Claims Satisfaction

-USAA and GEICO scored similarly in the 2026 CRASH Network Report Card, which tracks auto shops’ experiences dealing with insurers.
-Both insurers received a C- grade, with USAA ranking just above GEICO.
-However, neither score is particularly high.
+USAA also scored slightly above GEICO in the 2026 CRASH Network Report Card, which tracks auto shops’ experiences dealing with insurers.
+However, both insurers received a C- grade, and neither score is particularly high.
 It’s worth noting that none of the 10 largest insurers scored higher than a C+.3

 | Study | USAA | GEICO |